 II.
 Add two years to the existing experience requirement (Ph.D. – 2

 years; M.S. – 4 years; B.S. – 5 years) for each course deficiency.

 III.
 Applicant must list the following to satisfy a deficiency in the

-stated coursework area (papers must be submitted with the
+stated coursework area (Categories A-F).
+Papers must be submitted with the

 A. Fisheries/Aquatic Sciences